How can I quickly find answers to frequently asked questions?

 300 If you add more followers, Yandex Tracker may become unstable

-Why can't I use widgets grouped by the Summaryfield?
+Why can't I use widgets grouped by the Issuefield?

-The Summary field specifies the issue name.
-You can assign custom names to issues.
-Issue summaries are usually unique.
-If you create a table where rows or columns are grouped by a set of unique values (from the Summary field), the table might be cluttered and difficult to interpret.
+The Issue field contains the issue name — an arbitrary value the user comes up with.
+The names are almost always unique.
+If you try to build a table where rows or columns are grouped by a set of unique values (in the Issue field), the result would be cumbersome and uninformative.

-When creating new widgets, avoid using the Summary field to group data in rows or columns of pivot tables, or as a key parameter to build issue statistics.
-In the near future, the option to aggregate or group widget data by the Summary field will be retired.
+Do not use the Issue field to group data in rows or columns of pivot tables, or as a key parameter to build issue statistics.
+We will soon disable data aggregation or grouping by the Issue field in widgets.
 All the widgets with such grouping will be deleted later.

-If you have existing widgets grouped by the Summary field and want to keep them, you can:
+If you have any widgets with grouping by the Issue field, and you want to preserve them, you can:

 Fill out the Filter field in the same manner as in your previous widget.

-In the Columns field, select the issue parameters to display in the table.
+In the Columns field, select the issue parameters to be shown in the table.

 Fill in the remaining fields and save the new widget.